mohamedsalama677/Basics-for-gen-AI/section_3_quantization/README.md

 The comparison needs a real CUDA GPU — `bitsandbytes` 4-bit inference is CUDA-only.
 I don't have a local GPU, so the notebook targets a free Colab T4.
-Reviewers who want to reproduce the numbers just open the notebook, hit "Run all", and get their own results in ~5 minutes.
-Everything the graded write-up refers to (memory, throughput, quality) is produced by cells inside the notebook and printed inline.
+Anyone who wants to reproduce the numbers just opens the notebook, hits "Run all", and gets their own results in ~5 minutes.
+Everything the write-up refers to (memory, throughput, quality) is produced by cells inside the notebook and printed inline.

 ## Model and setup